About Academic Integrity

 Through the lens of academic integrity, respect means having regard for not only your own work but also the work of others.
 Respect is reciprocal, both given and earned.
 It means always upholding principles of academic integrity, but doing so with fairness.

-Students act with respect when they acknowledge others’ ideas and work using disciplinary expectations and norms.
+Students act with respect when they acknowledge others’ ideas and work using expectations and norms from their academic discipline.
 Faculty act with respect when they set work in a fair and equitable manner, and when they ensure credit is based on fair and honest work.

 A moral value: the quality of being honest, ethical and truthful